“What can I do to change the color blue?”

 Typeset in Byron Kim Scripts 1–5.

-All artworks photographed by Byron Kim, Yoonjung Choi, Bryce Wilner, James Cohan Gallery, Kukje Gallery, or Max Protetch Gallery.
+With some individual exceptions, all artworks photographed by Byron Kim, Yoonjung Choi, Bryce Wilner, Katherine Du Tiel (for SFMOMA), James Cohan Gallery, Kukje Gallery, or Max Protetch Gallery.